MrHedmad/kerblam/README.md

   you execute `make`, but it does not interfere from then on;
 - A replacement for any of the tools it leverages (e.g. `git`, `docker`, `pre-commit`);
+- Something that insulates you from the nuances of writing good, correct pipelines and Dockerfiles.\
+  Specifically, Kerblam! will never:
+  - Parse your `.gitignore`, `.dockerignore`, pipes or `Dockerfile`s to check for errors or potential issues;
+  - Edit code for you (with the exception of a tiny bit of wrapping to allow `kerblam package` to work);
+  - Handle any errors produced by the pipelines or containers.
+- A tool that covers every edge case.
+Implementing more features for popular and widespread tasks is perfectly fine, but Kerblam! will never have a wall of options for you to choose from.
+  If you need more advanced control on what is done, you should directly use the tools that Kerblam! leverages.

+> [!TIP]
+>
+> Kerblam! works *with* you, not *for* you!

 ## Opinions
 Kerblam! projects are opinionated: